KendallP4299/TEPlus-Complement-Creator/README.md

 (Technically you can make this value whatever you wish, but bugs may occur, so perform at your own risk!)

+(PRESETS)
+=
+Currently Included Presets:
+  * Gobber2 Mod

+More built-in presets will be added in the future.
+For now, if you are updating to a newer version, copy over the presetNames.txt and presets folder to the new assets folder.

 Credits
 ==================================================